 Anchoring to Walls

 Once leveled, fasten cabinets to walls using common hardware (not provided).
 For concrete block or stucco walls, stainless steel Tapcon® fasteners are recommended.
-Two fasteners per cabinet are recommended for base cabinets, four fasteners are recommended for wall cabinets.
+Two fasteners per cabinet are recommended for base cabinets, and minimum four fasteners are recommended for wall cabinets.

-• Use clamps to hold the cabinets in place when drilling and attaching hardware
+- Use clamps to hold the cabinets in place when drilling and attaching hardware.

-• For some parts, pre-drilled holes do not exist.
-You will have to drill your own holes
+- For some parts, pre-drilled holes do not exist.
+You will have to drill your own holes.

 Countertops